kaslusimoes/MSc-Thesis/source/80_entropicdynamics.md

 <!-- ACTUALLY THIS IS NOT REMARKABLE AT ALL, JUST REMEMBER FROM STATMECH E=-d/db logZ.
 MAYBE WE COULD ELIMINATE THE DERIVATION ABOVE? -->

 The partition function $Z_{n+1}$ depends only on the *intrinsic* mechanisms of the machine, not taking into account the generator family chosen.
-We will deal more with this topic in section [@sec:bayesgaussperceptron].
+We will deal more with this topic in [@sec:bayesgaussperceptron].

 ## Gaussian Parametric Family {#sec:bayesgausslearn}

-In this subsection we analyze how the parameters of a Multivariate Gaussian distribution update under the framework developed in section [@sec:bayeslearn].
+In this subsection we analyze how the parameters of a Multivariate Gaussian distribution update under the framework developed in [@sec:bayeslearn].
 We chose it due to its generality, importance and easy of use.

 The set of generators we assume to be relevant to draw an inference over a vector $\mathbf{B}\in \mathbb{R}^K$, will be: